richardimaoka/aws-ec2-to-s3/README.md

 ## A demo to copy file from EC2 to S3

 When you execute an ad-hoc command on EC2, you might want to store the result file in S3.
+That could possibly allow query results by services like Amazon Athena later on.
 A typical example is to run performance tests and save results to a pre-created S3 bucket.

 This demo is a barebone to help you crate such a process pipeline, so that you can later add whatever operation, like ad-hoc performance testing, to create a result file to be saved to S3.